gandalf-network/eyeofsauron/README.md

 - --c, --commonJS : Generate JavaScript files as CommonJS modules, using `require` statements for module imports.

-- -ts, --typescript : Specify if the generated files should be TypeScript files.
+- -ts, --typescript : Generate TypeScript files.

 ### Using the Generated Files